 Source: https://photos.newtownbee.com/Journalism/12-21-12-Photos-for-the-issue/i-2PSh5qs/A

-While the second photo of the December 12th assembly comes from Dawn Hochsprung’s Twitter feed:
+The second photo of the December 12 assembly was shared on Dawn Hochsprung’s Twitter feed:

 “Sandy Hook students enjoy the rehearsal for our 4th grade winter concert – a talented group led by Maryrose Kristopik!”